Medically reviewed by Drugs.com. Last updated on Oct 27, 2020.

-Besides taking your medical history, examining you physically and running tests, your doctor may ask you about factors that could affect your platelets, such as any recent surgical procedures, blood transfusions or infections.
-You may be referred to a doctor who specializes in blood diseases (hematologist).
+Besides taking your medical history, examining you physically and running tests, your doctor might ask about factors that could affect your platelets, such as a recent surgery, a blood transfusion or an infection.
+You might be referred to a doctor who specializes in blood diseases (hematologist).

 What you can do

-- Write down your health history, including recent infections, surgical procedures, bleeding and anemia.
+- Your medical history, including recent infections, surgical procedures, bleeding and anemia.